The singer joins Tony Kushner, Alan Dershowitz on PBS’s Finding Your Roots

-Spielberg’s timely new Civil War biopic portrays a man leading his people to the gates of the Promised Land
+Spielberg’s timely Civil War biopic portrays a man leading his people to the gates of the Promised Land

 Quintessential children’s book author with a dark side